hthreads/hthreads.github.io/classes/embedded-systems/labs/lab2/index.md

     - When SW1 switch is in the up position, LD1 will glow white.
     - When SW2 switch is in the up position, LD2 will glow white.
     - When SW3 (far left) switch is in the up position, LD3 (far left) will glow white.
-    - When the respective switch is down position, the respective LED will turn off.
+    - When the respective switch is in the down position, the respective LED will turn off.
     - Just like the buttons in the demo code, when the status of the switches changes, print to the console the current state of the switch register.

 __Hints:__
 {: .label .label-green}

-- For RGB LEDs and dip switches, find the memory address of __"axi_gpio_1"__ in __"base_soc_wrapper_hw_platform_0/system.hdf"__ file.
+- For RGB LEDs and dip switches, find the memory address of __"axi_gpio_1"__ in the `base_soc_wrapper_hw_platform_0/system.hdf` file.
 Alternatively, you can find the address in the "Address Editor" window in Vivado.
-- Unlike the green LED register, which is only 4 bits wide, the RGB LED register is 12 bits wide.
+- Unlike the green LED data register, which is only 4 bits wide, the RGB LED data register is 12 bits wide.
 Starting from the MSB (Most Significant Bit), each LED occupies 3 bits - 1 for each of the RGB (Red, Green, and Blue) channels.
 The first 3 bits control the right-most LED (LD0).
 To turn LD0 white, write 1's to all three color channels (i.e. `0b111` or `0x7`).
 - You can use bit-wise boolean operations to toggle bits in a register.
 Refer to class slides on bit twiddling in C.

 ## Submission